ColeStrickler/IvyBells/README.md

 - CurrentVersion=alpha v0.1
 - Name is inspired by covert Operation Ivy Bells -- > https://en.wikipedia.org/wiki/Operation_Ivy_Bells

+## NOTICE
+- I plan to continually improve this framework and add new features over time.
+There is currently many bugs and the implants have limited functionality compared to commercial C2 frameworks

 ## TO DO
 - Improve Operator client to make it more dynamic and have less one-off glitches